 I need to shout about feminism.
 I need to shout about it so much that while I write this, my hands are shaking and I have a lump in my throat.
 I’m thinking about the time I looked out my bedroom window and saw my male next door neighbor watching me take my shirt off.
 I’m thinking of the time I was just trying to unlock the door to my apartment building when a man stuck his hand up my skirt and grabbed my ass and part of my vagina so hard that I screamed out of fear and pain and he just kept on walking, disappearing into the crowd.
 I’m thinking of the time a man standing behind me on the bus ran his fingers through my hair.
 I’m thinking of the time the guy passing me on the sidewalk pulled his sweatpants down to expose his penis and then pulled his pants back up as if nothing had happened and I just laughed.
 Because by this time, it wasn’t shocking anymore.
 All I could do was laugh.
 I’m thinking about that time I went on a date with a guy and he leaned into kiss me and I pulled away because I barely knew him, and then he told me I should leave because I’d made things awkward, and as I walked to my car, I wondered if I’d ever been more than an object to him.
 I’m thinking of the time I’ve had men over-explain everything to me, right down to how dark it gets at night.
 He actually explained darkness to me.
 I’m thinking about the times men have interrupted me at work to explain their idea, which coincidentally, was my idea that I had just been explaining.
 I’m thinking about the times at work when a man will come in to the room and acknowledge every person in the room except for me and it’s not a coincidence that I’m the only woman in the room.

 I need to shout about feminism because everything I just mentioned is just par for the course for every single woman.
-And everything I just mentioned is nothing compared to what some women have endured.
+And everything I just mentioned is nothing compared to what some women, especially trans women and women of color, have endured.
 And I hate that I feel grateful that this is all I’ve encountered so far.